-Jon Ciardella, another spokesperson for the Denver Metro Association of Realtors and a broker associate at RE/MAX Leaders, said he’s been “prospecting” – finding listings that have left the market without being sold and calling their owners – for about seven years now.
+Jon Ciardella, a broker associate at RE/MAX Leaders, said he’s been “prospecting” – finding listings that have left the market without being sold and calling their owners – for about seven years now.
 But he says many agents are hesitant to make those kinds of calls because of how awkward they can be.

 Ciardella uses software that automatically finds and dials the phone numbers of owners whose listings have just expired, usually the very same day.
 In a four or five-hour calling session, Ciardella said he can reach 200 to 300 people and have actual conversations with five to 10.
 Though that sounds like a small number of leads, Ciardella says it’s been a successful tactic for him.